 Why Square-first

-Many multi-location coffee shops run on Square for register, payments, and reporting.
+Many local and multi-location coffee shops run on Square for register, payments, and reporting.
 Layout adds a branded mobile app and kitchen visibility without replacing that stack.
-We:- Use Square as the source of truth for catalog and locations.
+We:- Use Square as the source of truth for catalog, locations, and payments.

 - Process payments through Square so funds and reporting stay in your Square account.

-- Sync catalog and locations so the app and dashboard stay aligned with what you manage in Square.
+- Sync catalog, locations, inventory, and loyalty so the app stays aligned with what you manage in Square.

 Connecting your Square account

-Layout uses Square OAuth 2.0 so you authorize access once from your Square account:- From the Layout dashboard, you start Connect Square.
+Layout uses Square OAuth 2.0 — a standard authorization flow used across the Square ecosystem:- From the Layout dashboard, start Connect Square.

-- You’re redirected to Square to sign in and grant the requested permissions (e.g. catalog, locations, payments, loyalty if used).
+- You’re redirected to Square to sign in and grant access.

-- After a successful connection, Layout runs an initial sync of locations and catalog so the dashboard and app have your current data.
+- Layout runs an initial sync of your locations and catalog right after connecting.

 What we sync